 I had a pretty normal childhood and worked really hard because I wanted to swim in college and I knew that you had to be a good student in order to do that.
 Ultimately I was really lucky to find myself at Stanford for undergrad and I had an amazing and really challenging experience during college.
 I grew a lot, changed a lot, and continued being competitive with swimming and finding some academic passions that I really dove into.

 I was really, really lucky to be a part of a swim where we won multiple national championships ––three in a row––it really set me up for success on the professional stage, which was my ultimate goal from a really young age.
 I knew I wanted to go far with swimming and was willing to work really, really hard to get there, so I set my sights on the Olympics and the timing worked out well, where it was only going to be about one year after I graduated from college that I could go to Olympic trials and hopefully make the Olympic team.
 I graduated in 2019, finished with a human biology degree, and planned to go into healthcare after I was done with my swimming career, which, you know, I had planned to only be about one or two years maybe after college.
 I still was really focused on my academics and my career outside of swimming, but really was going to dedicate those couple of years to doing everything that I could to have one last push in the sport.
-After graduating, I started to train as a professional, doing some um sponsorship work, and then traveling and competing a little bit more.
+After graduating, I started to train as a professional, doing some sponsorship work, and then traveling and competing a little bit more.

 When we got back from that training trip, I was in my normal routine––work out in the morning in the pool for a couple of hours, come home and make breakfast, take a nap, and do it all over again in the afternoon.
 I woke up from my nap one day, stood up out of bed, and went unconscious.

 I found myself on the wood floor in my bedroom and didn't know what happened, but I started to feel really strange and never fully recovered.
 I went to see different doctors to figure out if something was wrong and initially I was like, “maybe I'm just really tired, I'm probably dehydrated” there were 1,000 things that could have been contributing to what I was feeling with how much I was pushing my body.
 I got back in the water a couple of days later and still wasn't feeling like myself.
-You know, I had trained for 18 years at this point and really, really knew my body so I knew something was wrong.
+You know, I had trained for 18 years at this point and really knew my body so I knew something was wrong.
 It wasn't just fatigue, it wasn't just training super hard, there was something going on and unfortunately, this continued for months.

 The Olympics actually got postponed a year, which I thought at the time was going to be my saving grace because I was going to be able to get healthy and then get back to training.
 That isn't what happened; after I started feeling sick, I finally got a diagnosis and found out that I have Chronic Fatigue Syndrome and Postural Orthostatic Tachycardia Syndrome, casually known as POTS which completely changed my life.
-I knew that it was going to be a long journey to recovery and that the eight months that I had until the next Olympics were not going to be quite long enough to heal myself and get back into training and in peak condition.
+I knew that it was going to be a long journey to recovery and that the eight months that I had until the next Olympics were not going to be quite long enough to heal myself and get back into training and peak condition.
 After spending about a year fighting my body, I decided that it was only fair to myself to fully invest in my recovery.

-I've been lucky to heal enough to go back to school and work towards having the honor and responsibility of taking care of patients like me.
+I have been lucky to heal enough to go back to school and work towards having the honor and responsibility of taking care of patients like me.
 I ultimately decided to apply to medical school, so I'm currently at Stanford Medical working towards my degree and hopefully taking care of patients one day with chronic illness.
 I'm just really grateful for all the twists and turns that led me to where I am.

 Wow!
 What a story.
 I mean, from being an athlete and growing up with that discipline to uncovering and listening to your body and realizing something was off, advocating for yourself to find a diagnosis, to now being in medical school––I mean, what an example you are for a lot of people.
 For women too, which is exactly why we wanted to interview you for Women's History Month.

 You shared your story with the Gales team and I think immediately we were drawn to it and drawn to the strength that we heard.
 We create shoes for frontline workers and, specifically, nurses and doctors have been one of our biggest audiences.
-Any way that we can show support––our mission––is the goal and that's also seeming to be yours as well; showing up for a profession that opened your eyes to what your body was experiencing.
+Any way that we can show support––our mission––is the goal and that also seems to be yours as well; showing up for a profession that opened your eyes to what your body was experiencing.

-I commend you and applaud you because it’s not easy, I'm sure, to switch career paths and then decide to become a doctor and see things on that end.
+I commend and applaud you because it’s not easy, I'm sure, to switch career paths and then decide to become a doctor and see things on that end.
 So, on that note, do you find in any way that there are similarities between being an athlete and working in healthcare?
 The Gales team often considers how we can show up for healthcare in the same way that athletes are being supported and I do think there’s a connection––do you feel like you've found that as well?